Animal Kingdom has really stepped it up when it comes to decorating for the holidays.

 - Santa Claus Festive Flotilla

-Keeping with the holiday flotillas, Santa has ditched his sleigh for a decked out boat at Animal Kingdom.
+At Animal Kingdom, Santa has ditched his sleigh for a decked out boat.

 Like the rest of the flotillas, Santa can also be seen floating down Discovery River intermittently throughout the day.
 Make sure you wave “hello!’ when he passes by.